crossRealityLab/CRLabAdmin/README.md

 - [ ] Search Bar
 - [ ] Remain Info
+- [ ] Refactor `setInitFormValue` func.
+  - Without using key to decide what to do
+- [ ] Refactor `prepareUploadedData` func.
+  - Without using key to decide what to do
+- [ ] Dynamic multiple input validation
 - [x] Auth
 - [x] Modulelize 各個不同類型 Input
   - Keep in components file